yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 ## General bug fixes and improvements

-`Pokémon Sword and Shield` players can enjoy one less reason to crash the game.
+`Pokémon Sword and Shield` players can enjoy one less frequent crashes.
-Boss [bunnei](https://github.com/bunnei) [fixed LDN initialization,](https://github.com/yuzu-emu/yuzu/pull/5920) eliminating the crash that occurred if the player pressed `Y` during gameplay, activating online services that yuzu lacks by mistake.
+Boss [bunnei](https://github.com/bunnei) [fixed a problem on LDN initialization,](https://github.com/yuzu-emu/yuzu/pull/5920) eliminating the crash that occurred if the player pressed `Y` during gameplay, activating online services that yuzu lacks.
 An error window will still pop up, but emulation will continue.

-Another `Animal Crossing: New Horizons` update, another service to stub or implement to regain playability.
+Yet another `Animal Crossing: New Horizons` update, yet another service to stub or implement to regain playability.
 This time, [stubbing GetSaveDataBackupSetting](https://github.com/yuzu-emu/yuzu/pull/5892) made 1.7.0 and later versions playable again.
 Thanks [german77!](https://github.com/german77)

-Under certain conditions, the `WebApplet` would crash yuzu when opening, for example, the Action Guide in `Super Mario Odyssey`. [aleasto](https://github.com/aleasto) managed to solve this by [fixing an out of bounds read.](https://github.com/yuzu-emu/yuzu/pull/5878)
+Under certain conditions, the `WebApplet` would crash yuzu when opening for example, the Action Guide in `Super Mario Odyssey`.
+[aleasto](https://github.com/aleasto) managed to solve this by [fixing an out of bounds read.](https://github.com/yuzu-emu/yuzu/pull/5878)

-A common annoyance that affected new users was asking for placing the derivation keys in the correct `keys` folder, a folder that had to be manually created until now.
+A common annoyance that affected new users was asking for placing the derivation keys in the correct `keys` folder, a folder which had to be manually created until now.
 Thanks to [Morph,](https://github.com/Morph1984) now there is an empty `keys` folder created by default as part of the installation process of yuzu, ready to be populated by the user’s own Switch’s keys.

 ## Graphics improvements